 - Laboratory exercises: mountants, infiltration, castings, cross-sections, and diameter measurements

-- Biological profile: identification, species origin, racial origin, somatic origin, tips, deposition, and microtraces
+- Biological profile: species origin, racial origin, somatic origin, tips, deposition, and microtraces

 - Hair comparison: attributes; significance and limitations